LaunchAcademy/ruby-playground/student-orientation-guide/student-orientation-guide.md

 [Back to top](#)

 ####General Mission Control Items
+- **Internet:**
+WiFi Networks: Launch Academy
+Password: MakeNoBugs!
 - **White boards:** If you do not want your work erased, please mark it clearly; otherwise the cleaning crew will erase it each evening.
 - **HVAC/Heat:** No one other than staff is allowed to touch the thermostat or heat valves.
 Bring layers!
 - **Courtesy in the work areas:** Use headphones if you want to listen to music during individual exercises - no noisy video or music in the work area.
 Silence your phones (keep them on vibrate), and take calls away from the work area.
 No loud voices.
 No strong fragrances.
 - **Greeting visitors:** If you are nearest to a visitor when they enter Mission Control, please welcome them, ask for their name (and introduce yourself), and walk them to the appropriate staff member’s office.
 Should he/she not be at her desk, have them take a seat on the couches and alert the Operations Manager.
 Act as if Launch Academy is your company and a guest has just arrived.
-- **Internet:**
-WiFi Networks: Launch Academy
-Password: MakeNoBugs!

 [Back to top](#)

 ####Keys and FOBs
 Everyone will receive a key to the suite and a FOB to access the elevator off-hours.
 Building hours are posted by the side door so take note of these and lock up if you are the last to leave the suite at night. **Keys and FOBs are due back to the Operations Manager’s desk the Friday after Career Day by noon!**

-**Building Hours:**
-Monday-Friday: 	7:00am - 10:00 pm
-Weekends:	8:00am -  5:00pm	(FOBs required for access)

 If the doors are locked in the front of the building or the gate is not up at these times, contact Whitney via Slack 1-to-1.